srechner/marathon/examples/count/README.md

     'fixed':
          Count the number of binary matrices whose row and column sums match the prescribed integers.
-An INSTANCE of this problem TYPE must have the form "r*;c*", where the i-th r defines the sum of row i, and the j-th occurrence of c is the sum of column j.
-For example, the instance "2,2,2;1,2,1,2" corresponds to the
+An `INSTANCE` has the form `r,r,...,r;c,c,...,c`, where `r` and `c` are positive integers.
+While the i-th occurrence of `r` defines the sum of row i, the j-th occurrence of `c` is the sum of column j.
+For example, the instance `2,2,2;1,2,1,2` corresponds to the

             row sums:    (2,2,2)
             column sums: (1,2,1,2)